 The LAB–X5000 is designed to be tough, durable and has built-in features to withstand a dusty production environment.
 It also has a small footprint, making it easy to locate the LAB–X5000 on-site close to the production line.

-The LAB–X5000 is really easy to use: simply load the sample into the analyser, press a button and results are presented in minutes.
+The LAB–X5000 is really easy to use: simply load the sample into the analyzer, press a button and results are presented in minutes.
 This gives you immediate feedback on the composition of the mix, ensuring both the raw materials and your in-house processes are giving you the quality you need.

 There are no compromises on the technical design.
 High-end detection technology is encased in a rugged exterior, so that you get the best performance.
 There’s an option to use helium, so you can achieve low detection limits for elements such as sodium and magnesium.

-The analyser meets the precision requirements of ASTM C114 for chemical analysis of hydraulic cement.
+The analyzer meets the precision requirements of ASTM C114 for chemical analysis of hydraulic cement.
 It measures all key oxides in cements and minerals, including Na2O, MgO, Al2O3, SiO2, CaO, and Fe2O3.
 And the software also carries out post-analytical cement moduli calculations, such as the Lime Saturation Factor (LSF), alumina ratio (AR) and silica ratio (SR).

 All components have been carefully selected and extensively tested for use in a production environment and including the industrial grade computer.
 The sample is automatically moved away from the detector and X-ray tube after measurement, helping to reduce the risk of contamination on these critical components.